benefits, contraindications, and tips for working with older clients!

-Why massage for aging client helps
+Massage for aging client helps:

 Always make sure that they have discussed massage therapy with their doctor.
 There are conditions which would cause it to be harmful to the client.

-Severe inflammation of a vein
+- Severe inflammation of a vein

-Swelling or edema
+- Swelling or edema

-Bruises or skin sensitivities
+- Aneurysm Blood Clot Bruises or skin sensitivities

-Open sores or wounds
+- Open sores or wounds

-Recent heart attack, stroke, or flu
+- Recent heart attack, stroke, or flu

 You must be willing to take the time to discuss medical issues, both recent and past, to access the information.

-Ask your client to dress in clothes that are simple and easy to remove because it takes older folks longer to undress and redress.
+- Ask your client to dress in clothes that are simple and easy to remove because it takes older folks longer to undress and redress.

-You should also be comfortable working with a low table, as many older people cannot get up onto a high table.
+- You should also be comfortable working with a low table, as many older people cannot get up onto a high table.

-Extra time is required.
+- Extra time is required.
 It takes aging folks much more time to undress and redress.

-Ask the client to write their check before coming to their appointment or pay in cash
+- Ask the client to write their check before coming to their appointment or pay in cash

-Talk to your client about their preferences of being massaged on the table (partially clothed vs.nude, side-to-side, (if needed) prone and supine)
+- Talk to your client about their preferences of being massaged on the table (partially clothed vs.nude, side-to-side, (if needed) prone and supine)

-Encourage them to be verbal about the amount of pressure the want or need
+- Encourage them to be verbal about the amount of pressure the want or need

-Discuss each step of the massage, especially if massage is new for them, so they are less nervous and can relax
+- Discuss each step of the massage, especially if massage is new for them, so they are less nervous and can relax

-Remind them that you are right outside the door if they need anything
+- Remind them that you are right outside the door if they need anything

 - Call them to remind them of their appointment the day before If your client cannot hear well, speak clearly and if they have a hearing device, allow them to make the decision to take it off (or not) during the massage

 There is a growing need for therapists who enjoy elderly massage clients, and a growing need from the elderly community for a compassionate, caring, healing touch.